All Episodes

 Democratic voters without college degrees look a lot like Republican voters with or without college degrees in terms of their level of comfort with football.

-There's sort of a classic pattern here, whether it's smoking, whether it's seat belts that start in a certain corner of society, a more educated, more liberal corner of society.
+There's sort of a classic pattern here, whether it's smoking, whether it's seatbelts, that start in a certain corner of society, a more educated, more liberal corner of society.

-I told you folks if the science continues to show that this is a real public health issue.
+The science continues to show that this is a real public health issue.

-We're seeing a change in which more liberal, more educated areas are saying we don't want our sons playing football.
+I told you we're seeing a change in which more liberal, more educated areas are saying, we don't want our sons playing football, even if we still watch it on Saturdays and Sundays.

 That's right.